Jit-EASE/Stress-Emotion-Detection/README.md

 Stress, Emotion & Tomography Eye Tracking

--- Developed and Designed by Shubhojit Bagchi -- 124107294@umail.ucc.ie - University College Cork, Ireland | LinkedIn: https://linkedin.com/in/shubhojitbagchi
+-- Developed and Designed by Shubhojit Bagchi -- 124107294@umail.ucc.ie - University College Cork, Ireland

 -- Prototype Developed as part of MSc.
 Business Economics Report 2025 - "Evaluating the Effectiveness of Corporate Mental Health Interventions on Employee Well-being and Productivity in Ireland"